 In addition to compliance, email archiving offers many benefits.
 It can technically aid your organization by making disaster recovery a snap, streamline migrations and upgrades, and free up valuable storage space.
 Thus, with email archives, you can accomplish several objectives with one action.

-Working together: Backups And Archives Compliment Each Other To Further Secure Your Data
+Working together: Backups And Archives Complement Each Other To Further Secure Your Data

 Earlier, we discussed how archives differ from ordinary backups.
 Both are essential for data security.
 If your network fails and you are forced into a position where you must restore your database, you still require a complete backup of that database.
 However, with the added advantage of email archiving, if your database backup is also corrupt, you can restore that via the archive.
 It’s basically a win-win situation because you have two separate locations from which you can entirely restore your database.
 Disaster Recovery (DR) becomes significantly more manageable.
 The added security is well worth the relatively small amount of time it takes to implement the archive.
 It’s also important to remember that by archiving your emails and other electronic communications data, you are already well on your way to meeting compliance requirements.